2018 FIFA World Cup: Host selection criticism

 Allegations of corruption in the bidding processes and concerns over bribery on the part of the Russian team and corruption by FIFA members for the 2018 and 2022 World Cups led to threats from England's FA to boycott the tournament.
 They claimed that four members of the executive committee had requested bribes to vote for England, and Sepp Blatter had said it had already been arranged before the vote that Russia would win.
 FIFA appointed Michael J. Garcia, a US attorney, to investigate and produce a report on the corruption allegations.
 Although the report was never published, FIFA released a 42-page summary of its findings as determined by German judge Hans-Joachim Eckert.
 Eckert's summary cleared Russia and Qatar of any wrongdoing, but was denounced by critics as a whitewash.
 Because of the controversy, the FA refused to accept Eckert's absolving Russia from blame.
 Greg Dyke called for a re-examination of the affair and David Bernstein called for a boycott of the World Cup.
 Garcia criticised the summary as being "materially incomplete" with "erroneous representations of the facts and conclusions", and appealed to FIFA's Appeal Committee.
 The committee declined to hear his appeal, so Garcia resigned to protest of FIFA's conduct, citing a "lack of leadership" and lack of confidence in Eckert's independence.

 On 3 June 2015, the FBI confirmed that federal authorities were investigating the bidding and awarding processes for the 2018 and 2022 World Cups.
+Even so, Russia had received many terrorist threats which fuelled concern from the world on how secure the FIFA World Cup would be.
+Russia demonstrated its potential and has shown that they can survive and be protective while the attacks still coming.
+However, two significant events occurred: first, a statement was released by the Islamic State (IS) threatening attacks during the event, demonstrating their intent to instil fear in Russia.
+That moment had caused a lot of the talks between FIFA and leaders to even allow Russia a chance to host.
+The second concern, the intention of different terrorist groups intending to attack or cause harm, could not be overlooked at all.
+So, Russia's Counter Terrorism and had to come up with a plan to protect their country or even players from any of these attacks from happening.
+After all was resolved, they continued to focus on the awards processes, which were their main priority for the FIFA World Cup.
 In an interview published on 7 June 2015, Domenico Scala, the head of FIFA's Audit And Compliance Committee, stated that "should there be evidence that the awards to Qatar and Russia came only because of bought votes, then the awards could be cancelled".
 Prince William of Wales and former British Prime Minister David Cameron attended a meeting with FIFA vice-president Chung Mong-joon in which a vote-trading deal for the right to host the 2018 World Cup in England was discussed.